klasocki/REPLang/readme.md

 # Welcome to REPLang
 REPLang is a statically typed language programming language designed with working in REPL (read-evaluate-print loop) in mind.
-It is as easy to type as possible, tries to use fewest brackets possible, and everything can be written as an one-liner.
+It is as easy to type as possible, tries to use fewest brackets possible, and everything can be written as a one-liner.

 Please note that REPLang is not designed to be a fully-fledged programming language.
 I tried to learn as much as possible during development, not make it as good as possible.